top of page

 Ph.D.
 Cristina Gouvêa Redin

-Master in Ambiental Science from the Universidade Comunitária da Região de Chapecó (UNOCHAPECÓ).
-She is researcher at Arqueoeste Consultoria Company in archeology, history and cultural heritage, linked to environmental licensing.
-Her interests are stable isotope analysis related to past and presente landscapes.
+Ph.D. candidate and Master’s degree holder in Environmental Sciences from the Universidade Comunitária da Região de Chapecó (UNOCHAPECÓ).
+Researcher at Arqueoeste Consultoria, specializing in archaeology, history, and cultural heritage, particularly within the context of environmental licensing.
+Her interests include stable isotope analysis related to past and present landscapes.

 E-mail